SPECIAL OFFER:

 Breakfast

 After a leisurely breakfast, we transfer to the station for our ride on Japan’s iconic Bullet Train.
 Running at speeds of up to 200 miles per hour, the train smoothly whisks us across the country to our next port of call, Hiroshima.
 Hiroshima is perhaps best known for being the place where an atomic bomb was dropped during the Second World War.
 This afternoon, we talk to a local about their recollection of the attack, visit the Memorial Peace Park and its moving museum, as well as the Atomic Bomb Dome.
-After a thought-provoking day, we transfer to the Rihga Royal Hotel, ideally located for exploring the city.
-We stay here for the next two nights.
+After a thought-provoking day, we transfer to the Rihga Royal Hotel Hiroshima for the next two nights, ideally located for exploring the city.
 Tonight, we have the opportunity to visit a local Okonomiyaki pancake restaurant.

 Breakfast